-No blood test can definitively diagnose the presence or extent of atherosclerosis.
-However, a number of tests that can help predict long-term risk of future cardiovascular events, as we will see below.
-Diagnosis of an acute MI is more straightforward, as laboratory tests, combined with symptoms and electrocardiographic and angiographic findings, are increasingly sensitive and specific.
+No blood test definitively diagnoses the presence or extent of atherosclerosis.
+However, several tests can help predict long-term risk of future cardiovascular events.
+Diagnosis of an acute myocardial infarction is more straightforward, as laboratory tests, combined with symptoms and electrocardiographic and angiographic findings, are sensitive and specific.

-Levels of both troponin and CK-MB increase during the early course of a MI.
+Levels of both CK-MB and troponin increase during the early course of a MI.
 However, troponin is more sensitive and specific.
 Because troponin remains elevated for 5-14 days, it can be used to diagnose late MI.
 Recent data suggest that troponin rises quickly, even from an abnormal baseline, and is now preferred over CK-MB for diagnosis of reinfarction.

 Cholesterol.
-Elevated total and low-density lipoprotein (LDL) cholesterol concentrations, and low high-density lipoprotein (HDL) cholesterol concentrations (less than 50 mg/dL in women and 40 mg/dL in men), increase the risks for atherosclerosis and CHD events.
+Elevated total and LDL cholesterol concentrations and low high-density lipoprotein (HDL) cholesterol concentrations (less than 50 mg/dL in women and 40 mg/dL in men) are associated with increased risk for atherosclerosis and CHD events.
 Previously, the National Cholesterol Education Program defined elevated total cholesterol concentration as above 200 mg/dL and elevated LDL cholesterol concentration as above 100 mg/dL (with higher thresholds for some groups).
 Evidence indicates a significant benefit for maintaining lower levels.
-In epidemiologic studies and clinical trials, CHD event risk continually decreases until total cholesterol is below about 150 mg/dL and until LDL is below 40 mg/dL.
+In epidemiologic studies and clinical trials, CHD event risk decreases until total cholesterol is below about 150 mg/dL and until LDL is below 40 mg/dL.

-New guidelines from the American College of Cardiology and the American Heart Association no longer put emphasis on specific LDL treatment levels.
-However, they designate 4 treatment groups which gain the most benefit from pharmacologic cholesterol lowering: those between ages 40-75 with known atherosclerotic disease, those with LDL > 190mg/dL, those with diabetes, and patients 40-75 years old with a 10-year risk of an atherosclerotic disease related event of ≥ 7.5% (based on pooled cohort equations).
+New guidelines from the American College of Cardiology and the American Heart Association no longer put emphasis on specific LDL cholesterol levels.
+Current guidelines use lipid levels along with blood pressure, age, race, sex, and smoking status to estimate 10-year risk of a cardiovascular disease event (heart attack or stroke).
+These guidelines designate 4 treatment groups which gain the most benefit from pharmacologic cholesterol-lowering: those between ages 40-75 with known atherosclerotic disease, those with LDL cholesterol >190mg/dL, those with diabetes, and patients 40-75 years old with a 10-year risk of an atherosclerotic disease related event of ≥7.5% (based on pooled cohort equations).